trufnetwork/sdk-py/README.md

 # TRUF NETWORK (TN) SDK - Python

-Python SDK for interacting with the TURF NETWORK, a decentralized platform for publishing, composing, and consuming economic data streams.
-This SDK uses C bindings to load the TN SDK (Go) library under the hood.
+Python SDK for interacting with the [TRUF.NETWORK](https://truf.network), a decentralized platform for publishing, composing, and consuming economic data streams.
+This SDK uses C bindings to load the [TN SDK (Go)](https://github.com/trufnetwork/sdk-go) library under the hood.

 ## Support

 If you need help, don't hesitate to [open an issue](https://github.com/trufnetwork/sdk-py/issues).

 ## Requirements

 - Go (for compiling C bindings)
 - Python 3.8 or later